chvancooten/follina.py/README.md

                         The encoded command to execute in "command" mode

 Optional Arguments:
-  -u URL, --url URL     The hostname or IP address where the generated document should retrieve your payload, defaults
+  -t {rtf,docx}, --type {rtf,docx}
-                        to "localhost"
+                        The type of payload to use, can be "docx" or "rtf" -u URL, --url URL     The hostname or IP address where the generated document should retrieve your payload, defaults to "localhost".
+Disables web server if custom URL scheme or path are specified
   -H HOST, --host HOST  The interface for the web server to listen on, defaults to all interfaces (0.0.0.0) -P PORT, --port PORT  The port to run the HTTP server on, defaults to 80
 ```